tmryan/inQ/README.md

 ####inQ_Test:
 I've added a zipped folder with inQ_Test.jar and all the required image files.
 There isn't any UI yet, the movement doesn't feel great, and the FPS is lower than I would like, but feel free to check it out [HERE](inQ_Test.zip)!
 Just download the zipped folder, extract, and double-click on inQ_Test.jar to launch the program.
 Right now it consists of a simple test of the systems I have implemented so far.
 In the future I will expand it to include a UI layer and other features.

+Press the 'A' key to walk left, 'S' to walk right, and the spacebar to jump.

 ###ToDo
 ######Timeframe: hopefully I will find some time during school for these
 - Fix movement; especially jumping and jump/move